Weak Convergence and Optimal Tuning of the Reversible Jump Algorithm: Introduction

 Existing research on the RJ algorithm has mainly focused on ways to facilitate subspace switches (e.g.\ \cite{brooks2003efficient}, \cite{hastie2005towards}, \cite{al2004improving} and \cite{karagiannis2013annealed}), and therefore, the exploration of the entire state space.
 The main drawback of the proposed approaches is the difficulty to implement them.
 This justifies the need for practical guidelines that will promote accessibility of the RJ algorithm.
 As a first step towards automated implementation of this method, we focus on a simple sampling context in order to obtain weak convergence results.
 The context is defined in Section~\ref{sec_context_weak}.
 We consider the natural generalisation of the target distribution in \cite{roberts1997weak}, i.e.\ the case where the parameters are conditionally i.i.d. given any Model $K$.
-We assume additional structure on the target to diminish the number of functions required for the implementation.
-In particular, it makes the strategies proposed by the authors mentioned above unnecessary.
-We assume that Model $K+1$ is comprised of one more parameter than Model $K$, and that when switching from Model $K$ to Model $K+1$, the parameters that are in the former do not change distributions.
+We assume additional structure on the target to decrease the complexity of the proposal kernel required for the implementation.
+In particular, it makes the main strategies proposed by the authors mentioned above unnecessary (the functions that are used to map the parameters of a model to those of another are not difficult to identify in our context).
+We assume that Model $K+1$ is comprised of one more parameter than Model $K$, and that when switching from Model $K$ to Model $K+1$, the parameters that are common in both models retain their distribution.
 Random walks are used to explore the model and parameter spaces.
 This context can correspond to variable selection in linear regression in the situation where the scale parameters of the error terms are known and the variables are orthogonal.
 Although the assumptions are strong, we believe that the tuning rules found under them are robust.
 We also believe that this is a good starting point for proving weak convergence results for more general target distributions and RJ algorithms.